ON THIS DAY IN SCIENCE FICTION HISTORY

 "A Klingon commander comes aboard the Enterprise in an officer exchange program initiated by Starfleet, much to the chagrin of the crew."

-On this day in 2006, Surface continued to make waves during its first and only season by airing its twelfth episode.
+On this day in 2006 (in the U.S.), Surface continued to make waves during its first and only season by airing its twelfth episode.
 Here's the episode summary from IMDB.com:

 "Fugitives on the Run - Laura and Rich become fugitives and are being pursued by Lee and his legion of secret agents."

-On this day in 2009, Sanctuary aired "Revelations: Part 2."
-This served as the thirteenth episode of the program's first season, and here's the plot summary as provided by IMDB.com:
+On this day in 2009 (in the U.S.), Sanctuary aired "Revelations: Part 2."
+Officially, this served as the thirteenth episode of the program's first season, and here's the plot summary as provided by IMDB.com:

 "With Ashley and Henry in the hands of the Cabal the rest of the team venture to a remote vampire enclave to recover the last known sample of vampire blood; the power they need to defeat the Cabal."